LaboratoryOpticsBiosciences/bioimageloader/README.md

 - a full pipeline for ML/DL
 - a hub to bioimage datasets (if it ever becomes one, it would be awesome though)
-- transform or modify the original source
+- overwrite the source data
 - does not provide direct links for downloading data